opsabarsec/mailings_response_prediction/README.md

 - 60-70 years old
 - earning 150k / year
 - living in the rural area of a specific region/state
-- have an active lifestyle
+- having an active lifestyle

 Python code can be found in the following Jupyter notebooks: